CovertLab/WholeCellEcoliRelease/docs/create-pyenv.md

 1. Use your package manager to install the needed libraries
 \[see the `requirements.txt` file for the latest list] or compile them from source.

-   Theano will use the `openblas` library installed in this step.
+   Aesara will use the `openblas` library installed in this step.
    You can optionally install numpy and scipy to also use it.

    **On macOS**